Coarse Alexander duality for pairs and applications: Stability of inverse sequences

 \section{Stability of inverse sequences}

 In this section, we review some definitions and useful properties of inverse systems and inverse sequences.
 For detailed background, we refer the reader to either Marde\v{s}i\'{c}--Segal \cite{MardesicSegal82} or Geoghegan \cite{geoghegan}.
+In this paper we mainly treat inverse systems using the category of pro-groups.
+In fact, our main results deal only with inverse systems of abelian groups, so they could be expressed in the category of pro-(Abelian groups).
+In the language of category theory, we note that the inclusion functor from the pro-Abelian category to the pro-group category is a fully faithful embedding.
+We work with pro-groups in order to keep statements simpler and more general whenever possible.

-In this paper we mainly treat inverse systems using the category of pro-groups, which is widely used throughout the mathematical literature.
-We note that in \cite{kapovichkleiner05} Kapovich--Kleiner work in a closely related category, which they call \emph{Approx}.
-As explained in \cite[\S 4]{kapovichkleiner05}, the main theorems dealing with the \emph{Approx} category in that paper can all be expressed in the language of pro-groups.
+We note that in \cite{kapovichkleiner05} Kapovich--Kleiner work in a related category, which they call \emph{Approx}.
+As explained in \cite[\S 4]{kapovichkleiner05}, their main theorems dealing with inverse sequences in the \emph{Approx} category can all be expressed in the language of pro-(Abelian groups).
 Throughout this paper we apply this translation without comment whenever citing their results.

 \begin{defn}[Inverse system] A \emph{directed set} is a partially ordered set $\mathcal{A}$ such that for each $\alpha_0,\alpha_1 \in \mathcal{A}$ there exists $\alpha \in \mathcal{A}$ with $\alpha_0\le \alpha$ and $\alpha_1 \le \alpha$.